 Despite the possibility of not having to repay a student loan in full, many parents have an instinctive reaction against their children taking on so much debt so early in life.

 Many therefore look to set aside money ahead of time, potentially with the help of other family members such as grandparents.
-Junior ISAs (JISAs) are ideal in this respect, offering a tax-efficient way to invest up to £9,000 for the 2023-24 tax year.
+Junior ISAs (JISAs) are ideal in this respect, offering a tax-efficient way to invest up to £9,000 for the 2024-25 tax year.

 While anyone can put money in, only the parents or legal guardians of a child can open one.

 The downside to a Junior ISA is that the assets legally belong to the child.
 That means they can choose to spend the JISA assets on whatever they like once they turn 18.
+This puts many parents off.

 How much could you build up in a Junior ISA?

-By the end of the 10 years, our hypothetical investment has grown to £19,000.
 If you’re really organised, you could start saving from birth.
 Using the same assumptions as above, but with an investment time period of 18 years, a pot for university savings could amount to just shy of £43,000.

 Either scenario could make a big difference to someone’s university experience, helping to fund tuition costs or, in the case of the larger savings pots, funding tuition and helping with living expenses over three years.